Compliance & Policy

 Nebraska: For employees that don’t already have at least 2 consecutive hours off when the polls are open on Election Day, employers must provide up to 2 hours of paid voting leave at a time of the employer’s choosing if the employee requests voting leave either on or before Election Day.
 If an employee exercises voting leave without requesting it, however, it may be possible for that voting leave to be unpaid.
 Early voting begins 30 days before the election in Nebraska.

-Nevada: Nevada employers must provide employees for whom it would be impractical to vote before or after work with paid voting leave - 1 hour of paid voting leave for employees who must travel 2 or fewer miles to vote, 3 hours of paid voting leave for employees who must travel more than 10 miles to vote, and 2 hours of paid voting leave for all other employees.
+Nevada: Nevada employers must provide paid voting leave to employees for whom it would be impractical to vote before or after work - 1 hour of paid voting leave for employees who must travel 2 or fewer miles to vote, 3 hours of paid voting leave for employees who must travel more than 10 miles to vote, and 2 hours of paid voting leave for all other employees.
 Employers can determine the window during which that voting leave is exercised, and they can require that employees apply for voting leave in advance of election day as well.
 Early voting starts 17 days before Election Day.

 New Hampshire: Employers in New Hampshire are not required to provide voting leave to employees.
 New Hampshire offers neither early voting nor in-person, no-excuse absentee voting.